spacemeshos/product/dashboard.md

 ### Live Smeshers Map View
 This is a live heat map of smeshers from around the globe.
 For a testnet, smeshers can opt-out from reporting ip address for geo-location via the app settings.
-For a mainent, smeshers can opt-in to report ip address for gelo-location.
+For a mainnet, smeshers can opt-in to report ip address for geo-location.
 Nodes show as hot spots over the world's map.
-The goal of this module is not to identify specific smeshers but to display a measure of the geographic distribution aspect of decentraliztaion.
+The goal of this module is not to identify specific smeshers but to display a measure of the geographic distribution aspect of decentralization.